somedatapacket/docs.humio.com/content/_index.md

 Before we can get started you need to have access to a running Humio instance.
 You have two option.
-You can [download](https://www.humio.com/download/) and run it yourself or creating a free account in [Humio Cloud](https://cloud.humio.com/).
+You can [download](https://www.humio.com/download/) and run it yourself or create a free account in [Humio Cloud](https://cloud.humio.com/).

 {{< figure src="pages/welcome/eggs.svg" width="180px" >}}